EMVrace/EMVrace.github.io/README.md

 This attack primarily consists in the replacement of the card's legitimate Application Identifiers (AIDs) with the Visa AID `A0000000031010` to deceive the terminal into activating the Visa kernel.
 The attacker then simultaneously performs a Visa transaction with the terminal and a Mastercard transaction with the card.
 In the Visa transaction, the attacker applies the aforementioned attack on Visa.

-For this attack to work, clearly the terminal's authorization request **must** reach the card-issuing bank, and for this various conditions must be met, including that:
+For this attack to work, the terminal's authorization request must reach the card-issuing bank, and for this various conditions must be met, including that:
 * the terminal does not decline offline even if the card number (PAN) and the AIDs indicate different card brands, and
 * the merchant's acquirer routes the transaction authorization request to a payment network that can process Mastercard cards.